 Kentucky Squatters Rights

-Squatters can actually steal your house legally if they have lived there for 15 years straight without leaving.
-Shocking but true!
+Squatters can legally steal your house if they have lived there for 15 years without leaving.
+It’s shocking but true!

 That’s 15 years of paying bills, mowing grass, and acting like they own the place.
 If they miss a month, they start over from zero.
-But there’s a legal cheat code called “color of title” that cuts the time down to seven years if they have some sketchy paperwork claiming ownership.
+However, a legal cheat code called “color of title” cuts the time down to seven years if they have sketchy paperwork claiming ownership.

-Most squatters never make it to the 15-year deadline because property owners catch them way earlier.
+Most squatters never meet the 15-year deadline because property owners catch them way earlier.

 When Squatters Can Make an Adverse Possession Claim